 The course responsible should focus on how the course in question contributes to building writing skills as an integrated part in learning the specific discipline.

 The Board of Studies has compiled the following general guidelines for writing assignments in the bachelor and master programmes, including written exam assignments and other large written assignments.
 As a student, you should always remember to use references, if you are using direct quotes, paraphrasing or direct translation in an assignment.
 This applies regardless of the size limit of the assignment or lenght of the exam (with the exception of written exams of a duration less than 24 hours).

 The objective is to ensure that all students and teachers/examiners have clear and consistent guidelines for compiling, answering and assessing written assignments.
 The guidelines have further been set up to help students avoid violating the AU plagiarism rules inadvertently.

 Please note that other guidelines may apply for courses belonging to other Study Boards (for instance credit modules).

 It is important that you are able to communicate clearly and precisely within the framework of your assignment, including that you are able to organise and adapt your assignment to the restrictions regarding the length of written submissions.
-If you do not meet the formal requirements for e.g. references, the structure of the reference list or the restrictions regarding the length, this will be taken into consideration when doing the overall assessment of the submission and will have a negative impact on the given grade.
+Written submissions that do not comply with formalities, including the stated restrictions regarding the length, cannot be accepted for assessment.

 It is essential that you are able to read an assignment without having to check the appendices (these supports and documents the assignment – e.g. elaborate analyses).
 It is important that the central analyses, tables and figures are included in the actual assignment and not in the appendices, as it will be considered an attempt to circumvent the restrictions regarding the length if there is a need to access appendices to understand the assignment.